payara/MicroProfile-TCK-Runners/MicroProfile Config/README.md

 There are 2 ways to provide the implementation:

- 1. as a custom Arquillian container adapter that can connect to the runtime that contains the implementation ([an official guide how to do it](http://arquillian.org/guides/developing_a_container_adapter/))
+ 1. as an Arquillian container adapter that can connect to the runtime that contains the implementation ([an official guide how to do it](http://arquillian.org/guides/developing_a_container_adapter/))
  2. as an Arquillian extension that deploys the required classes and files together with the deployment archive (bundled with the test application) (an example how to do it is in a [sample config implementation](https://github.com/struberg/javaConfig/tree/master/impl/src/test) by Mark Struberg - a service loader file and 2 simple classes in test scope)

 The option 2 (extension) is probably much simpler, although doing the option 1 (container adapter) could be a base for a proper Arquillian container adapter for Payara Micro and MicroProfile, which would be useful also for users and wider adoption of our implementation.

 ## Running the tests

-Requirements:
- - before milestone releases of MP Config are published in maven, it's necessary to build the project in https://github.com/eclipse/microprofile-config - just run `mvn install` in the root folder

 How to run the tests:
  - tests can be executed with the tck-runner project - go to the tck-runner project's directory and run `mvn test`